 You shall schedule your messages responsibly and in a manner that is courteous to the recipients pursuant to local, state, national, and international calling time rules and regulations.
 You are solely responsible for obtaining any rights or licenses to any data, including without limitation sound files, pictures or videos for inclusion in any outbound messages.
 If you are unfamiliar or unclear on the legalities of any message that you intend to initiate through the Services, you must consult with your attorney prior to your use of the Company Sites or Services.

-You accept that the Services are provided for professional use only, and you agree that your use of the Company Sites or Services shall not include:
+You accept that the Services are provided for internal business use (as a Provider) and/or personal use (as a Patient) only, and you agree that your use of the Company Sites or Services shall not include:

 You agree to provide legally required contact information in any outbound message when and where required by any applicable local, state, national or international law or regulation.
 You further agree that Company is, under no circumstances, responsible for the contents and/or accuracy of your messages and Company will only transmit them on a basis of good faith that you use the Services in accordance with these Terms.
 Company will not be liable for any misuse of the Services by you.
 Company is not responsible for the views and opinions contained in any of your messages or broadcasts.